zhiming99/rpc-frmwrk/README.md

 11. `Streaming support to provide double-direction stream transfer`

 ---
+[`Wed 10 Jul 2019 04:02:20 PM CST`]
+1. Almost code complete with the streaming support, remaining start/stop logics for the streaming channel in the bridge object.

 [`Sat 22 Jun 2019 02:03:53 PM CST`]
 1. Still busy designing the `flow control` for the streaming support.
 It turns out to be more complicated than expected.
 Just swaying between a simple solution and a complex one.